polygl0ts/writeups/tuctf18/hardDOS/README.md

 [flag.py](./flag.py)

 ## Cascade
 Note that the server was infected by [Cascade](http://malware.wikia.com/wiki/Cascade).
-Once connected, we only had three minutes before it its.
+Once connected, we only had three minutes before it hits.